nwchemgit/nwchem-wiki/UNSET.md

 ```
 unset scf:*
 ```
+The section on [fragment
-Section -sec:fragguess- has an example using unset on a water dimer calculation.
+guess](Hartree-Fock-Theory-for-Molecules#superposition-of-fragment-molecular-orbitals "wikilink") has an example using unset on a water dimer calculation.

 The following example makes an entry in the database using the SET